The UKs ONLY award winning Which? Trusted Traders approved Engine Carbon Clean service.

 - Diagnose running issues with a live data diagnostic session.

-All combustion engines whether petrol, diesel, LPG, methane, hybrid, new or old, over time gather carbon deposits – it is a natural product of partial combustion.
+All combustion engines whether petrol, diesel, LPG, methane, hybrid, new or old, over time gather carbon deposits – it is a natural product of burning fuel.

-As emission targets have got stricter over the years the engine components have been developed and added in order to keep the soot within the system rather than passing it out through the exhaust further adding to the consequences of not addressing buildup.
+In the past cars just dumped a lot of this carbon out through the exhaust, but as fuel economy and emission targets have got stricter over the years the engine components have been developed and added in order to keep the soot within the vehicle rather than passing it out through the exhaust.

 Increased emissions recirculate around the system causing increased levels of buildup in EGRs, DPFs and inlet manifolds and with higher levels of soot entering the DPF for example this leads to increased frequency of DPF regeneration and severely impacts fuel consumption as a result.

-By cleaning up the source of the dirt (combustion chamber – where the pistons and injector tips are present) you can combat the above and restore the engine efficiency, smoothness and emissions levels.
+By cleaning up the source of the dirt (combustion chamber – where the pistons, cylinders and injector tips are present) you get the engine running smooth again – this brings back the fuel economy and restores the engine efficiency, smoothness and brings the emissions levels back down.

 1) MAINTENANCE – PREVENTATIVE OR RESTORATIVE

 As a vehicle gets older and has more miles on it then it gets slowly noisier, more sluggish, uses more fuel and starts to smoke more.
 That is due to carbon buildup.
 Leaving this to get worse means increased fuel bills and maintenance costs.
 Tackle it before it gets bad enough to cause your fuel bills to increase and components to clog up and fail.

 Typical Symptoms include amongst others…

 – MPG has slowly dropped away